marziacutajar/SparqlToArangoDbAql/README.md

 ## Program Outputs

+The program outputs all generated AQL queries to file, as well as the results of query executions.

 The tool creates three directories within the main project directory:
 - query_results - CSV files containing AQL query results are saved here
 - transformed_queries - upon transforming a SPARQL query, a text file containing the created AQL query is stored here